ryananglem/leovegas-movie-search/README.md

-## leovegas-movie-search
+# leovegas-movie-search

-This project allows you to search for, view details of, and 'favourite' movies in the [Movie Database](https://www.themoviedb.org/documentation/api)
+This project allows you to search for, view details of, mark to watch later and 'favourite' movies in the [movie database](https://www.themoviedb.org/documentation/api)

-## Available Scripts
+Components are developed using storybook and there are end to end tests in cypress as well as unit tests in jest

 ### `yarn start`